Archive for motivation

 I loved photography so much that –at one point- I built a darkroom from scratch, rented a large loft space to have my ideal studio setup and eventually married a photographer – who I admired, because he was so confident with his craft and was among the few successful working photographers I’d met.
 Most other photographers I encountered all struggled to make ends meet.

-what would you do to make your dreams come true, dreams come true, dream come true story, anthony bourdain, dreams come true S E S, dreams come true stories, are dreams true, articles about dreams coming true, story about dreams, how dreams come true
+what would you do to make your dreams come true, dreams come true, dream come true story, anthony bourdain, dreams come true S E S, dreams come true stories, are dreams true, stories about dreams coming true, articles about dreams coming true, story about dreams

 Posted on 08.11.10 | 20 Comments